enriquepablo/terms/godel/godel20.md

-To do so, he defines a Turing machine L, for Logic, that can take, as input, any turing machine f plus an input/output pair appropriate for f, and will output "confirm" in case f, given input i, produces output o, and will not output "confirm" if such is not the case.
+To do so, he defines a Turing machine L, for Logic, that can take, as input, any turing machine f plus an input/output pair appropriate for f, and will output "confirm" in case f, with the given input, produces the given output, and will not output "confirm" if such is not the case.
 Since a Turing machine can only take as inputs sequences of symbols, it is clear that to provide a Turing machine as input, we have to encode it in some way that may be understood by the L machine.